 ■ Keep your dog from situations in which they can become over-excited or stressed, which results in an increased heart rate.

-■ Medication such as beta blockers and calcium channel blockers, which decrease and keep heart rate regular and moderate, will help mitigate this condition.
+■ Medication such as beta-blockers and calcium channel blockers, which decrease and keep heart rate regular and moderate, will help mitigate this condition.

 ■ A healthy diet with low sodium to support heart function should be provided.

-■ Regular monitoring of your dog's condition to ensure their overall health will be required of both you and your veterinarian
+■ Regular monitoring of your dog's condition to ensure their overall health will be required of both you and your veterinarian.

 ■ If moderate to severe aortic stenosis is present, surgical intervention such a balloon catheterization to reduce the obstruction in the aorta, or removal of the tissue blocking the aorta, may be attempted.

 Aortic stenosis in dogs, which impedes the drainage of blood from the heart's left ventricle, is a serious medical disorder involving the heart.
 Pet owners can take steps to care for and support dogs with the condition, including providing medication and appropriate diet, and reducing exercise and stress to manage the condition.
 In some cases, surgical intervention may be required to mitigate the condition and open the channel that carries blood away from the heart.
-Careful monitoring of the condition by your and your veterinarian will be required to successfully manage this potentially life-threatening condition.
+Careful monitoring of the condition by you and your veterinarian will be required to successfully manage this potentially life-threatening condition.